 Although personal fireworks may be legal on ocean beaches, State Parks, partners and law enforcement wish to remind people that fireworks are illegal on state park lands, including on beaches in front of Washington state parks.
 Please be respectful public and private property.

 Legal fireworks should be:

 - Discharged from a safe location, 150 feet from dunes, people and vehicles

 - Submerged in water before thrown away

 Fireworks are also banned in forests, wildlife reserves and some cities, towns and counties.
+Pacific County only allows the discharge of fireworks from July 2 to July 4 on ocean beaches.
 The City of Ocean Shores only allows fireworks on the beach in front of the city; only on July 2 and July 3, noon to 11 p.m. and July 4, noon to midnight, only between Damon Road and Marine View Drive.
 The City of Ocean Shores prohibits the discharge of fireworks within city limits.
 Additionally, the City of Westport has banned the use of fireworks within city limits and on all beaches.